 For more information, visit the ECU Village website.

 Alternatively, you can live in a private home with a Western Australian family through the Australian Homestay Network.

-Open Day is held every year at all of our campuses – but not at the same time!
+Open Day is held every year at all of our campuses, with a different day allocated to each one.

-It's when we open our doors to visitors like high schoolers, mature agers and parents.
+It's about opening our doors to visitors like high school students, people returning to study, parents and teachers.
 It's a fun-filled, fact-finding experience for everyone.

 Orientation happens the week before the start of each semester and it’s a great way for new students to adjust to uni life.

-In O-Week you'll get to meet teaching staff and new students, find your way around campus and understand where to go for support.
+In O-Week you'll get to meet teaching staff and new students, find your way around campus and understand where to go for our legendary support.